26.0 km (16.2 mi). Cumulative ascent/descent: 416/429m.

 |Lunch and Tea||

 Thanks for the kind feedback.
-Thanks, also, to John L, for writing detailed directions (in the pdf) and the shorter walk.
+Thanks also to John L and Thomas G, for writing detailed directions (in the pdf) and the shorter and circular walk options.

 After the walk, we would love to get your feedback